Sigfried/treelike/README.md

 ---
-layout: project
+layout: page
+title: "index"
-title: TreeLike Browser
+title: "TreeLike Browser"
+date: 2013-12-24 14:41
+comments: true
+sharing: true
+footer: true
+project: true
+reponame: treelike
 cover: treelike_screenshot.png
-date:   2013-12-16 12:00:00
-reponame: treelike
-project: true
-category: project
 ---

-### TreeLike Data Browser for CSV or JSON files from SQL queries or spreadsheets
+### Explore CSV or JSON files from SQL queries or spreadsheets

+TreeLike is an experimental tool providing a quick way to understand the shape of the data in a CSV file.[^1]

+[^1]: Or a spreadsheet or SQL query or SAS data set, or any other data arranged in rows and columns and saved as CSV or JSON.

 [Demo](../treelike/demo.html) (you'll need a data file, how about: [MySQL world data](https://raw.github.com/Sigfried/treelike/master/data/mysql_world_data.csv))

-TreeLike is an experimental tool providing a quick way to understand the shape of the data in a CSV file (or a spreadsheet or SQL query or SAS data set, or any other data arranged in rows and columns and saved as CSV or JSON.)

 It immediately shows the distributions of values in all columns, and by laying out the columns in some nesting order, can show hierarchical